Updated: Jun 15

 Blue Springs State Park: Orange City

-Three Sister Springs: Crystal River:
+Three Sister Springs: Crystal River

-Ginnie Springs: High Springs
+Ginne Springs: High Springs

 There are several ways to enjoy Ginnie Springs - float, camp or dive into your next adventure!
 Perhaps the best cave systems ( and most infamous) known to the Florida are here at Ginnie.
 Certified divers can explore the Devils Spring System, the Ginnie Ballroom and the Santa Fe River.
 Divers brave enough to descend to the bottom will be rewarded with a breath-taking view as they look skyward - gasp!
 Ginnie Cavern is among the handful of sites that experts consider sufficiently safe to allow exploration by divers who lack formal cavern or cave diver training.

 Silver Glenn Springs: Ocala

-Ichetucknee River: fort white
+Ichetucknee River: Fort White

 The crystalline Ichetucknee River flows six miles through shaded hammocks and wetlands before it joins the Santa Fe River.
 This spring is also home to the Blue Hole - an intricate cave system sought out by many!
 This complex cave system has been measured at nearly 600 feet of twisting passages, some large and cavernous, others with barely enough room to turn around.

 Rainbow Springs: Dunnellon